 Image adapted from: Bandai Namco

-Today, there are newer models you can buy from the official Tamagotchi site with features like augmented reality that allow you to take pictures with your pets.
-These virtual pets can cost you anywhere from $24.61-$93.01 and run out of stock quickly, so check regularly to nab one for yourself.
+Today, there are newer models you can buy with features like augmented reality that allows you to take pictures with your virtual pets.
+Toy stores like Toys ‘R’ Us and TOG sell these portable pets from $38 each.
+Most stores run out of stock quickly, so check regularly to nab one for yourself.

 Back when clouds were just condensations of water and not a large collection of stored data, using floppy disks was a convenient way to transfer data between systems.